Some days, a very few days, are blue days. But thanks to friends, and shared enthusiasms, most days are filled with joy.

 So, if you want a slender bodied doll, place your doll body pattern pieces perpendicular to the selvage edge.
 If you want a shorter and plumper look, place the pieces parallel to the selvage.
 There is no right or wrong way, just whatever way you like best!

 As you can see, there is a good inch difference in the height of the doll, and the shorter girl has a rounder face and plumper body.
 Both are adorable; which do you like best?

 I love making patterns from other dollmakers; there is always something new to learn.
 Hillary uses a ladder stitch to attach the limbs to the body.
 I've used ladder stitching to close openings, but never to attach arms and legs.
 I really like the way it looks.
 And, she has a unique way of making hair that is worth a try.

-So, I hope your White Friday was a good one.
+So, I hope your Creative Black Friday was a good one.
 A gift of handmade is a gift of your time, a piece of yourself, and a very precious offering.

 A quiet statement of caring, to remind you that regardless of what the media reports, innumerable acts of kindness occur in our country every day.

 Food pantries run by small churches that serve all, without asking their political or religious affiliation.
 Groups making items for the homeless as winter sets her sights on us.
 Crafters creating scarves for deployed military and caps for premature babies.
 Red Cross donations during disasters for people who are perfect strangers to us.

 We are not defined by hatefulness.
 Wear a safety pin, so all will know they are safe with you.